Keyboard shortcuts

 For example, a project located at ~/dev/foo may be assigned an ID of foo-1, while another project at ~/Documents/foo would be assigned ID foo-2.
 Users can set any string as the project hint; the point is to contextualize its purpose in case there are many projects with similar names & IDs.

-Projects are only aware of paths relative to themselves.
+Projects are only aware of paths relative to their root.
 In other words, projects hold no information about their roots’ actual locations on the system.
 This is instead part of configuration, where users map project IDs to project root paths.

 The actual data for projects, including their notes, are stored in your system’s standard data directory in a plain-text format.
 On Linux, this is probably ~/.local/share/wwid.
 Please see BaseDirs for more details.